 In principle, verification of FAR baseline data reports, new entrants reports and annual activity level reports follows the approach defined in Chapter II AVR.
-The process will be consistent with the approach that has already been used for the verification of annual emissions data that forms one of the inputs to the baseline data reports.
-This approach facilitates an efficient verification of the data required for free allocation of allowances (i.e. for product, heat, fuel or process emissions subinstallations).
+The process will be consistent with the approach that is already used for verification of annual emissions data that forms one of the input to the baseline data reports.
+This approach facilitates efficient verification of the data required for free allocation of allowances (i.e. for product, heat, fuel or process emissions sub-installations).